KDE/purpose/README.md

 # Purpose

-Provides an abstraction to provide and leverage actions of a specific kind
+Offers available actions for a specific purpose

 ## Introduction

-Purpose offers the possibility to create integrate services and actions on any application without having to implement them specifically.
+This framework offers the possibility to create integrate services and actions on any application without having to implement them specifically.
 Purpose will offer them mechanisms to list the different alternatives to execute given the requested action type and will facilitate components so that all the plugins can receive all the information they need.